CEO Reveals How Easily Colonial Pipeline Hack Could’ve Been Avoided

 Why?
 Because the breached account didn’t have a second layer of protection.

-Colonial Pipeline Chief Executive Joseph Blount said the attack occurred while using a virtual private network (VPN) that didn’t have multi-factor authentication in place.
+Colonial Pipeline Chief Executive Joseph Blount said the attack occurred while using a virtual private network (VPN) without multi-factor authentication.

 You can check out the full hearing in this video: